 - Cook at home.
 You don’t need to eat out.
 You want to eat out – and it’s a big drain on your finances.
 Can’t cook?
 Learn!
 The Internet has endless resources for beginners.

-Utility costs can be a real budget killer, especially during hotter-than-usual summers or during harsh winters like the one much of the country just endured.
+Utility costs can be a real budget killer, especially during hotter-than-usual summers or during harsh winters.
 But it usually is possible to trim these expenses – and sometimes you can get free advice and/or materials.
 Contact your local utility providers and also see “15 Low- and No-Cost Ways to Reduce Your Winter Energy Bill” and “How to Get Your AC Summer-Ready.”

-Another place to cut: transportation.
+Transportation is another place to cut.
 Having grown up in a rural area, I know that the car-free life isn’t always possible.
 But you can reduce gasoline costs by carpooling, riding a bike, using public transportation (if applicable) and combining errands.
 Or propose “carpool shopping” – you and a friend or two hit the supermarket together and split the gas.

 Help from a pro